asmuth/clip/fnordmetric-doc/src/classic_hacking.md

 ### Redis Memory usage

-If you want to reduce redis memory you can do it by using larger flush_timeouts.
-Apart from that there are two few low hanging
+If you want to reduce redis memory usage you can do it by using larger flush_timeouts.
+Apart from that there are two low hanging
 fruits:

 **Disable active users plugin**